SlavaElizarov/NeuralSDF/README.md

 * [ ] Implement ground truth SDF supervision
 * [ ] Implement [Critical Regularizations for Neural Surface Reconstruction in the Wild](https://arxiv.org/abs/2206.03087)
 * [ ] Implement [Learning Deep Implicit Functions for 3D Shapes with Dynamic Code Clouds](https://arxiv.org/abs/2203.14048)
-* [x] Investigate bias initialization for PFA modulation method.
-Result: PFA modulation was removed from the code.
 * [ ] Investigate [Rectified Adam optimizer](https://arxiv.org/abs/1908.03265) influence on perceptual quality.

 ### On optimization algorithms:
 * Adam with amsgrad=False and lr=1e-4 works better than amsgrad=True
 * RAdam results slightly worse than Adam by metrics and less noisy visually (especially noticable if LogNormal init is used) but a bit unstable during training